justatmeasthis/FORGE/README.md

 - Click Unlock.
 - Click Save File. (if this is your second loop, rename the second save as BACKUP)

-On your linux terminal, then type ``diff /path/to/file.bin /path/to/BACKUPfile.bin``
+On your linux terminal, type ``diff /path/to/file.bin /path/to/BACKUPfile.bin``

 If theres no output, good!
 If there is an output, delete the 2 files and go back to the line w/ the @ symbol.